kptdev/kpt/site/content/en/concepts/architecture/_index.md

 High-level logic should be built into programs which understand configuration and are capable of generating and transforming it given some context.

-Since all tools read / write configuration data, multiple tools may be composed through invoking them against shared configuration data / pipelining their operations.
+Since all tools read and write configuration data, multiple tools may be composed by invoking them against the same configuration data and pipelining their commands.

 #### kpt vs kubernetes: